nxp-imx/oem-prov-app/Documentation/user_guide.md

 ```sh
 systemctl status oem-prov
 ```
+### Post provisioning cleanup
+After provisioning, the user may choose to __delete the assets file__ by configuring this behavior in the [config.yaml](../config/config.yaml) file.

+This option is particularly useful when boot-time provisioning is enabled, but the user does not want the provisioning process to repeat on every boot.
+By removing the assets file after the initial provisioning, the system ensures that provisioning only occurs once.

 ## Optional Post-Provisioning Actions
 The user can configure the application (through the configuration file) to perform the following actions at the end of provisioning.
 These actions have __irreversible__ effects.